DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   pacemaker_colocate_vips: False   # Put the public and management VIPs on the same host.

-Syslog-ng or rsyslog
+Rsyslog
 --------------------

-The installer configures syslog-ng or rsyslog on the hosts.
-You can choose between the two by assigning your hosts to the inventory groups syslog-ng or rsyslog.
-The syslog inventory group is inherited by syslog-ng.
+The installer configures rsyslog on the hosts.
+You can assign your hosts to the the inventory groups syslog or rsyslog.
 The options controlling the system logger's behavior:

 ::

   syslog_use: False               # Disables/Enables sending logs from OpenStack components into the system logger.
-  syslog_use_mongodb: False       # Syslog-ng only.
-Enabling this will send the logs to the MongoDB replica set,
-                                  # which can be used as a central logging service.
-The document format sent
-                                  # to Mongo is compatible with Adiscon LogAnalyzer.
   syslog_remote_syslog:           # If a domain name or IP address is given, send logs to a remote syslog.
-  syslog_elasticsearch:           # Rsyslog and Ubuntu Xenial only.
-Send the logs to an Elasticsearch cluster
-                                  # directly, no need to install Logstash.
+  syslog_elasticsearch:           # Send the logs to an Elasticsearch cluster directly, no need to install Logstash.

 Ceph
 ----